python/devguide/grammar.rst

   bang on Modules/parsermodule.c until it passes.

 * Add some usage of your new syntax to test_grammar.py

-* The compiler package.
-A good test is to compile the standard library and test suite with the compiler package and then check it runs.
-Note that this only needs to be done in Python 2.x.

 * If you've gone so far as to change the token structure of Python, then the Lib/tokenizer.py library module will need to be changed.